AlfonsoBallesteros/BostonHousingPrice_ML/README.md

 # Problem

     For this project we will build an information system to predict housing prices in the city of Bosto with the Boston House Price data set.
     Each record in the database describes a suburb or city of Boston.
     Data were extracted from the Boston Standard Metropolitan Statistical area (SMSA) in 1970.

 # Objetive

+      We will build an information system to predict the price of houses in the city of bostson.
+      We will develop the model with machine learning  and use the Boston House Price data set. in order to find the price of the houses depending on the variables of the data set

       We will learn: